Subduction Zone Benchmark#

 print('{:<12} {:<12} {:<12} {:<12} {:<12} {:<12} {:<12}'.format('nprocs', 'resscale', 'T_ndof', 'T_{200,-100}', 'Tbar_s', 'Tbar_w', 'Vrmsw'))

-for resscale, diag_all in zip(resscales, diagnostics):
+for resscalel, diag_all in zip(resscales_conv, diagnostics):

 for i, nproc in enumerate(nprocs_conv):

-print('{:<12d} {:<12.4g} {:<12d} {:<12.4f} {:<12.4f} {:<12.4f} {:<12.4f}'.format(nproc, resscale, *diag_all[i].values()))
+print('{:<12d} {:<12.4g} {:<12d} {:<12.4f} {:<12.4f} {:<12.4f} {:<12.4f}'.format(nproc, resscalel, *diag_all[i].values()))

 nprocs resscale T_ndof T_{200,-100} Tbar_s Tbar_w Vrmsw